expln/metamath-lamp-docs/mm_lamp_versions/v32/macros/creating_a_simple_macro.md

 In other words it places this function to the global namespace.
 This way, you can occasionally override some existing global function with the same name which may break mm-lamp functionality
-(in the worst case, reloading of the browser tab with mm-lamp will be enough to remediate).
+(in the worst case, reloading the page with mm-lamp will be enough to remediate).

-To persist your macros such that they survive page reloads:
+To persist macros such that they survive page reloads do the following:

 1. Click the `Run a macro` button in the editor toolbar (a triangle shaped button).
 2. Click the small `+` button to the right of the dropdown with names of macro modules.
 3. Click the `Add new` button.
-4. Paste you code with macros to the `Script` text area (for this example, the definition of the showNumberOfSteps function and the invocation of api.macro.registerMacroModule, the content of the code snippet above).
+4. Paste you code with macros to the `Script` text area (for this example, the definition of the showNumberOfSteps function and the invocation of api.macro.registerMacroModule, i.e. the content of the code snippet above).
-5. Type exactly the same name of the module in the `Module name` field as you pass in the `moduleName` input parameter of the `api.macro.registerMacroModule`.
+5. Type exactly the same name of the module in the `Module name` field as it is passed in the `moduleName` input parameter of the `api.macro.registerMacroModule`.
 For this example it should be "My macros".
 If the value of `moduleName` attribute and the value in the `Module name` text field mismatch, nothing critical will happen, but you will be confused by mm-lamp behavior.
 6. Make sure the `Active` checkbox is selected.